wp-plugins/photonic/readme.txt

 Photos on <a href='http://aquoid.com/news/plugins/photonic/500px/'>500px.com are supported in Photonic</a>.
 Sets (collections) are also supported, but there are <a href='https://github.com/500px/api-documentation/issues/17'>some quirks in 500px.com's API</a>.

+= Instagram Support =

+Instagram photos and users <a href='http://aquoid.com/news/plugins/photonic/instagram/'>are supported in Photonic</a>.
+You can display photos based on popularity, tags, and location-based searches.
+You can also show thumbnails of users following you or those followed by you.
+Some user features require authentication.

 = Enhanced Native Galleries =
 Your existing gallery insertions are left intact.
 However you can add a <code>style</code> parameter to it for special effects.
 The permitted values for <code>style</code> are: